 Where do the records come from that the community work on?

-In the future, records will come from a range of sources, some freely accessible such as from ClinicalTrials.gov or PubMed.
-However some of our sources, now and in the future, will be proprietary databases.
+Records come from a range of sources, some freely accessible such as from ClinicalTrials.gov or PubMed.
+However some of our sources, now and in the future, are and will be from proprietary databases.
 At the moment we are working on records that have been sourced from Embase (via the Ovid SP platform).
 Embase is owned by Elsevier, a for-profit publisher with whom our publisher, Wiley has a contract.
 This enables us to access and re-publish those records in CENTRAL.
-Wherever possible we will seek to share the records identified by the community with as wide an audience as possible, within a framework that acknowledges and respects the legal rights and efforts of database providers.
+Wherever possible we seek to share the records identified by the community with as wide an audience as possible, within a framework that acknowledges and respects the legal rights and efforts of database providers.

 What if I make a mistake?

-You are bound to make the odd mistake, especially when you first start doing this.
+You are bound to make a few mistakes, especially when you first start doing this.
 Even experienced screeners misclassify the odd record.
-We have created a very robust agreement algorithm to help counter this so don’t worry.
-No single citation is screened by only one person and disagreements are arbitrated by expert screeners.
+We have created a very robust agreement algorithm to help counter this so don’t worry; no single citation is screened by only one person and disagreements are arbitrated by expert screeners.

 Yes, you can do this.
 You need to go to your Settings.
 There you will see a setting called: Prioritise the records I receive.
 Enter a word or short phrase that describes what you are interested in e.g. dementia, and we will prioritise records containing those terms for you.
 If you don’t get records containing any of those terms, it is because we don’t have in the current batch being screened.